astradev123/obsidian-focus-time/README.md

 The Focus Time Plugin automatically tracks the time you spend focused on your notes and allows you to view the data of your total focus time for each note.
 With this tool, you can better review your focus journey, uncover "hidden gem notes" marked by time, and make your Obsidian note-taking more planned and rewarding!

+If you find this plugin useful, you can support me on [Afdian](https://afdian.com/a/astradev).
+Your encouragement is the driving force behind my continued development.

 ## Features Overview

 - **Track Focus Time**: Automatically tracks the time spent focusing on each note (also supports tracking reading time for PDF files).